Jiali-Xing/dagor-grpc/README.md

-# dagor-grpc
+## DAGOR Open Source Implementation - README

-## Overview
+### Overview

-`dagor-grpc` is a gRPC interceptor library designed to extend the functionalities of gRPC servers and clients.
-The library aims to enhance gRPC communications by introducing features such as logging, authentication, and more.
+`dagor-grpc` is a gRPC interceptor library.
+This repository contains an open-source implementation of the **DAGOR** overload control mechanism, which was originally proposed in the paper *"Overload Control for Scaling WeChat Microservices"*.
+We have followed the algorithm described in the paper to build this implementation.

+DAGOR is designed to manage overload in microservices by dynamically adjusting request admission levels based on both business and user priorities.
+It aims to maintain high throughput during overload situations by shedding excess load collaboratively across microservices.

+### Thread Safety
+In the DAGOR implementation, we use Go's **`sync.Map`** for concurrent data access to shared resources and **atomic operations** for safely updating request counters, admission levels, and overload indicators.
+This ensures that the system can handle high-concurrency environments typical in microservice architectures without performance degradation due to locking contention.

 ## Installation